inderjit303/OpenROAD-7nm-PD-ibex/README.md

 - Note: this is only for the ibex processor using asap7, other designs will have their other respective design files

-- That is it !!
-Output gds is created.

-- With a single command OpenROAD convert the synthesize RTL to GDSII.
-It took about 30-40 minute  to have the final gds.

  - OpenROAD offers an interactive to analyse the generated GDSII and the gui is launched using

  ```